-- 1.1 On Sunday 14 February 2021 the Prime Minister announced that Aotearoa New Zealand has had new cases of COVID-19 outside of a managed isolation or quarantine facility in New Zealand.
+- On Sunday 14 February 2021 the Prime Minister announced that Aotearoa New Zealand has had new cases of COVID-19 outside of a managed isolation or quarantine facility in New Zealand.
 The Auckland Region moved to Alert Level 3 from midnight on Sunday 14 February for the three days until midnight Wednesday 17 February.
 The geographic boundary is that of the Auckland Super City.
 Travel will be limited within the Auckland region.
 The rest of New Zealand will move to Alert Level 2 from midnight on Sunday 14 February for the three days until midnight Wednesday 17 February.
 The Alert Level protocols will be enforced by the Government through its various agencies including the Police, WorkSafe New Zealand (WorkSafe) and the Ministry for Primary Industries (MPI).
-Contact tracing is essential and HRNZ recommends that you download the NZ COVID Tracer App to use. - full overview New Zealand's COVID-19 1.2 of Alert Levels is Please familiarise provided via this link. yourself of this, and in particular the restrictions relating to Travel and Workplaces. - 1.3 At Alert Level 2 the operation of training facilities is permitted, provided that all employers have a COVID-19 Safety Plan in place, with appropriate health and safety and physical distancing measures for both staff and contractors. - 1.4 As a sport and industry, we must continue to prove that we can keep all participants safe and eliminate, or mitigate to the greatest extent, the risk of transmission of COVID-19. - 1.5 The core principles behind this Order and Direction (Directive) are: - 1.5.1 Physical distancing: You may open your businesses, but physical distancing requirements apply.
+Contact tracing is essential and HRNZ recommends that you download the NZ COVID Tracer App to use. - 1.2 A full overview of New Zealand's COVID-19 Alert Levels is provided via this.
+Please familiarise yourself this, and in particular the restrictions relating to Travel and Workplaces. - 1.3 Under Alert Level 3: - 1.3.1 People are allowed to return to work if they cannot work from home. - 1.3.2 People at higher-risk of severe illness from COVID-19 are encouraged to stay at home where possible and take additional precautions when leaving home and may work if they agree with their employer that they can do so safely. - 1.3.3 In a controlled environment which includes a workplace, 1 metre minimum distancing is required.
+Where effective controls cannot be implemented, 2 metres may remain the safest distance for workplaces. - 1.3.4 Persons must regularly disinfect surfaces; wash and dry hands, cough into elbow, don't touch your face; stay home if you're sick, and report flu-like symptoms.